Kidoz-SDK/KIDOZ_Air_SDK_Example/README.md

 ####Include the library

-Copy `KidozFlexSdkLib.ane` and the `supportV4Air.ane` files from SampleApplication to YOUR project.
+Copy `KidozFlexSdkLib.ane` and the `supportV4Air.ane` files from SampleApplication to YOUR project. <br/>
+In case there is some other ane files that already includes the V4 libary (getting errors during build phase) then you should not add the supportV4Air to your project.

 1. Right click on the project and select `Properties`.
 2. In opened window select `Flex Build Path` and then click `Native Extensions`.
 (Figure 1).